The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 clay animation

-This is a fairly creative and sometimes complex technique.
-However, the result is very unique and often funny.
-Do you remember the movie Chicken Run (2000)?
-This cartoon was created using clay animation.
+This technique is quite creative and can sometimes be complex.
+However, the end result is truly unique and often amusing.
+Remember the movie Chicken Run (2000)?
+This beloved cartoon was brought to life using clay animation.

 Examples Of Clay Animation